Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to put up more than 63 points in three of five games this season.
+- Fresno State and its opponents have gone over the current 62.5-point total in three of five games (60%) this season.

-- Hawaii's games have gone over 63 points in just one opportunity this season.
+- Hawaii's games have gone over 62.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 70, is 7.0 points greater than Saturday's over/under.

 Fresno State Stats and Trends

-- Fresno State has played five games, with four wins against the spread.
+- Fresno State has four wins against the spread in five games this season.

-- The Bulldogs have covered the spread twice this season when favored by 10 points or more (in three chances).
+- This season, the Bulldogs have two against the spread wins in three games as a favorite of 10 points or more.

-- Fresno State has gone over the point total in 60% of its opportunities this year (three times over five games with a set point total).
+- Fresno State's games this year have hit the over on three of five set point totals (60%).

-- When Fresno State puts up more than 32.4 points, it is 3-1 against the spread and 4-0 overall.
+- Fresno State is 3-1 against the spread and 4-0 overall this season when the team records more than 32.4 points.

-- In games that Fresno State totals more than 423.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Fresno State churns out over 423.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bulldogs have nine giveaways this season, while the Rainbow Warriors have 10 takeaways .